Curricular Practical Training

 - If you are authorized for part-time CPT, work no more than 20 hours/week.
 If your CPT is during a Fall or Spring semester, you must still enroll full-time.

-- If you are authorized for full-time CPT, you are expected to work at least 21 hours/week, and you are only required to enroll in your CPT course.
+- If you are authorized for full-time CPT, you are expected to work more than 20 hours/week, and you are only required to enroll in your CPT course.
 Additional registration is optional, however students must continue to make good academic progress.

 Frequently Asked Questions